 1 – Moz

 We’ve already touched on Moz, but the company deserves a closer look.
-It started out as a search engine optimisation agency, but ditched that element of its business to focus on creating top class marketing tools, and it’s made a great job of things.
+It started out as a search engine optimization agency but ditched that element of its business to focus on creating top-class marketing tools, and it’s made a great job of things.

 Open Site Explorer is great for assessing link prospects and it also offers a whole host of tracking functions to allow you to keep an eye on how your site is doing.